Protecting the online privacy of consumers has been a major public-policy issue for many years. Now it’s urgent.

 - Consensus-based: Outcomes are consensus-based, arrived at by compromise, and are a win-win for the greatest number or diversity of stakeholders.

-At the outset, LMC members and other experts will develop a draft, working “strawman” proposal to be presented at a first plenary session in Chicago.
-Based on the outcome of the first plenary, smaller working groups could be organized to address specific aspects of the process intersessionally with a second plenary convened several weeks later.
-These groups will be supported by experts who will provide data, sample language, and other research assistance to the working groups.
+At the outset, LMC members and other experts are developing a draft, working “strawman” proposal discussed at a first plenary session in Chicago Sept.
+28-29, 2018.
+Based on the outcome of the first plenary, smaller working groups may be organized to address specific aspects of the process intersessionally or at a second plenary planned for Jan.
+15-16, 2019 in New York city.
+These groups can be supported by experts who will provide data, sample language, and other research assistance to the working groups.

 Conclusion / Next step